 Research has shown that students who dress alike also enjoy an increased sense of unity.
 The same evidence shows that uniforms increase student safety, reduce violence, and make it much easier to identify persons who do not belong on campus.
-Students will dress appropriately for school and avoid styles of clothing that could be misinterpreted as gang-related, distracting, or immodest.

 GPA desires to create an educational atmosphere that maximizes learning.
 Modesty, neatness and cleanliness are the overriding principles of the GPA uniform policy.
 Students are required to abide by the uniform policy at all times.
 The students' dress should reflect pride in their school and respect for themselves.
 Enforcement of the uniform policy, like all other discipline matters, involves cooperation between students, parents and the school.
-The school, however, is the final authority on the uniform policy and other discipline issues.
+GPA, however, is the final authority on the uniform policy and other discipline issues.